OpenVoiceOS/ovos-docker/README_MACOS.md

 sed -i "" "s/#load-module module-native-protocol-tcp/load-module module-native-protocol-tcp/g" $(brew ls pulseaudio | grep default.pa$)
 ```

-Once the `default.pa` file is edited, start the service.
+Once the `default.pa` file is edited, start the service *(the service will be started at each login)*.

 ```bash
 brew services start pulseaudio